drekka/Alchemic/README.md

 __AcMethod__ defines any method or function that can create objects.
 This is similar to __AcRegister__ in that it registers a source of objects which can be injected into other things.

 Before calling the method, Alchemic will first examine it to see if it's an instance method.
 If so, it will make sure the parent class is instantiated and dependencies injected before calling the method.
-This allows the methof to make use of those dependencies if it wants to.
+This allows the method to make use of those dependencies if it wants to when creating the return object.

 If the method is a class (static) method, then Alchemic will simply call the method directly.

 ### Method arguments